Decatur Custody Lawyers

 Our family law attorney can also do an Amended Settlement Agreement if you and your ex-spouse are in agreement on the changes.
 Where both parents agree on the change the fees are much cheaper and there is usually not a hearing.
 Our Decatur child custody lawyer charges a low flat fee (plus filing fee) to complete the paperwork and file it for you where both of you agree to everything.
 However, for parents not in agreement, it is much more expensive.

-The starting retainer fee for our Decatur child custody lawyer is $2500.
+The starting retainer fee for our Decatur child custody lawyer is at least $2500 plus filing fee.
 This is the minimum for us to get started on your case but the attorney could require more depending on your circumstances.
 The attorney uses the retainer fee to bill hourly for their time and to cover the filing of the petition with the court.
 Any work performed on the case is done at an hourly rate as the child custody lawyer works on your filing.
 Give us a call for a free phone consult with our Decatur child custody lawyer and to find out more about filing a custody petition in Morgan County, Alabama.

 Child Custody Attorney in Morgan County AL